 Glancy Prongay & Murray LLP Reminds Investors of Looming Deadline in the Class Action Lawsuit Against FIGS, Inc. (FIGS)

-/EIN News/ -- LOS ANGELES, Dec.
-08, 2022 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming January 3, 2023 deadline to file a lead plaintiff motion in the class action filed on behalf of FIGS, Inc. (“FIGS” or the “Company”) (NYSE: FIGS) investors who purchased: (a) securities between May 27, 2021 and May 12, 2022, inclusive (the “Class Period”); and/or (b) stock pursuant and/or traceable to the Offering Documents issued in connection with the Company’s May 2021 initial public offering (“IPO”).
+LOS ANGELES, Dec.
+08, 2022 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP ("GPM") reminds investors of the upcoming January 3, 2023 deadline to file a lead plaintiff motion in the class action filed on behalf of FIGS, Inc. ("FIGS" or the "Company") FIGS investors who purchased: (a) securities between May 27, 2021 and May 12, 2022, inclusive (the "Class Period"); and/or (b) stock pursuant and/or traceable to the Offering Documents issued in connection with the Company's May 2021 initial public offering ("IPO").

 If you suffered a loss on your FIGS investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information at www.glancylaw.com/cases/figs-inc/.
 You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at shareholders@glancylaw.com to learn more about your rights.